DPrasanthKumar24/tourism-and-travelling-management/README.txt

 System checks for the validity of staff.
 Once the payment is done by customer, valid staff will make Ticket Reservation System. .
 Reserved customer will be able to view details about reservation by providing login information from cust_info and tour_info system.
 Administrator can add, delete or modify tour schemes from Tour Information System.
+NOTE:- TO FIND THE BOOKING PAGE , PLEASE FIND IN THE PACKAGE PAGE ..., WHICH REDIRECTS YOU THE NEW WEBSITE FOR THE BOOKING, YOU CAN BOOK BY FILLING THE BLANKS AS PER YOUR REQUIREMENTS.
+  THANK YOU ..........